-Your friends and family members could console and encourage you, but it’s you who has to validate what has happened.
+Your friends and family members may console and encourage you, but it’s you who has to come to terms with what has happened.

-You may face a range of emotions, including discomfort, embarrassment, and dejection.
-The best way to deal with these emotions is to acknowledge them.
-Accept the truth, and you have taken the first step towards healing yourself after facing rejection.
+You may experience a range of emotions, including discomfort, embarrassment, hurt, grief, loneliness, and dejection.
+The best way to deal with these emotions is to begin acknowledging them.
+This is a first step towards healing yourself after heartbreak.

 2. Don’t blame yourself

-Note that you have not done anything wrong.
 Having a crush or falling in love is a natural feeling that comes from the heart.
-You are not entirely in control of how you may suddenly feel about someone.
-Therefore, don’t rebuke your feelings after being rejected.
-Instead, accept it and move on with a positive mind.
+How you may suddenly feel and act in a romantic relationship is often not entirely conscious.

 3. Don’t take it too personally